ZhenyingZhu/StudyNotes/ASP.md

 - Symmetric key, a.k.a. shared secret, is kept on both the authZ server and the application.
 Like a password, server signs the token, application validate it.
 - Asymmetric key is a public+private key pair.
 Server signs token with private key, and publish the public key to anyone that needs validate the token.

+- To generate a token, need to get an authZ server.
+One server is [IdentityServer4](https://developer.okta.com/blog/2018/03/23/token-authentication-aspnetcore-complete-guide#identityserver4)
+- In this example, uses localhost as the authZ server with a key.

 https://developer.okta.com/blog/2018/03/23/token-authentication-aspnetcore-complete-guide#validate-tokens-manually-in-aspnet-core

 ### Configuring Identity